tHeFoX-sys/theFox-sys/README.md

-<h3 align="center"> As an experienced Certified Full Stack Developer, Blue Hat <b><i>PROFESSIONAL</i></b> Hacker and of course Hardware Engineer, I always create a big variety of projects that eludes your understanding, some of course for educational purposes only, others to fully inspect and study in depth my code.<br> <h3 align="center">Possessing skills and being talented is somewhat of a boost.
+<h3 align="center"> As an experienced Certified Full Stack Developer, Blue Hat <b><i>PROFESSIONAL</i></b> Hacker and of course Hardware Engineer, I always create new projects and got under my collection a big variety of projects that eludes your understanding, some of course for educational purposes only, others to fully inspect and study in depth my code.<br> <h3 align="center">Possessing skills and being talented is somewhat of a boost.
 Obtaining and learning new tech to advance your arsenal is called evolving!</h3><h3 align = "center"><strong><i>Make sure to follow me on GITHUB!!!!</i></strong></h3>

 # 📊 GitHub Stats: